bsarc-n4gm/bsarc-site/content/emergency-comms/winlink/exercise-015.md

 ---
-title: "Winlink Exercise #015: This exercise will deal with the ICS 205 Incident Radio Communications Plan"
+title: "Winlink Exercise #015: This exercise will introduce the ICS 205 Incident Radio Communications Plan"
 date: 2026-04-30
 draft: false
 description: "The ICS 205 is usually written by an Emergency Coordinator (EC) for an event but you as a Volunteer should be able to read and comprehend what this form is all about."